 \begin{cor} Let $\cylinder = \big( \cyl, i_0, i_1, p \big)$ be a cylinder in $\cl{A}$ equipped with a contraction structure $p$.
 Let $\cocylinder = \big( \cocyl, e_0, e_1, c, v, \subdiv, r_{0}, r_{1}, s, \Gamma_{ul} \big)$ be a co-cylinder in $\cl{A}$ equipped with a contraction structure $c$, an involution structure $v$ compatible with $c$, a subdivision structure $\big( \subdiv, r_{0}, r_{1}, s \big)$ compatible with $c$, and an upper left connection structure $\Gamma_{ul}$.
 Suppose that $\cylinder$ is left adjoint to $\cocylinder$, and that the adjunction between $\cyl$ and $\cocyl$ is compatible with $p$ and $c$.

 Let \ar{a,a_{0},j_{0}} and \ar{a,a_{1},j_{1}} be arrows of $\cl{A}$ which are cofibrations with respect to $\cylinder$.

-Let \ar{a_{0},a_{1},f} of $\cl{A}$ be an arrow of $\cl{A}$ such that the diagram \tri{a,a_{0},a_{1},j_{0},f,j_{1}} in $\cl{A}$ commutes, and such that $f$ is a homotopy equivalence with respect to $\cylinder$.
-Then $f$ is moreover a homotopy equivalence under $a$ with respect to $\cylinder$ and $(j_{0},j_{1})$. \end{cor}
+Let \ar{a_{0},a_{1},f} of $\cl{A}$ be an arrow of $\cl{A}$, such that the diagram \tri{a,a_{0},a_{1},j_{0},f,j_{1}} in $\cl{A}$ commutes, and such that $f$ is a homotopy equivalence with respect to $\cylinder$.
+Then $f$ is, moreover, a homotopy equivalence under $a$ with respect to $\cylinder$ and $(j_{0},j_{1})$. \end{cor}

-\begin{proof} Since $\cylinder$ is left adjoint to $\cocylinder$ we have that $\cocylinder$ preserves subdivision.
-By Proposition \ref{CofibrationCoCylinderIffCofibrationCylinderCorollary} we have that $j_{0}$ and $j_{1}$ are cofibrations with respect to $\cocylinder$.
-By Proposition \ref{HomotopyEquivalenceCylinderIffHomotopyEquivalenceCoCylinderProposition} we have that $f$ is a homotopy equivalence with respect to $\cocylinder$.
+\begin{proof} Since $\cylinder$ is left adjoint to $\cocylinder$, we have that $\cocylinder$ preserves subdivision.
+By Proposition \ref{CofibrationCoCylinderIffCofibrationCylinderCorollary}, we have that $j_{0}$ and $j_{1}$ are cofibrations with respect to $\cocylinder$.
+By Proposition \ref{HomotopyEquivalenceCylinderIffHomotopyEquivalenceCoCylinderProposition}, we have that $f$ is a homotopy equivalence with respect to $\cocylinder$.

-We deduce by Corollary \ref{DoldUnderHomotopiesCoCylinderCorollary} that $f$ is moreover a homotopy equivalence under $a$ with respect to $\cocylinder$ and $(j_{0},j_{1})$.
-Hence by Corollary \ref{UnderHomotopyCoCylinderGivesUnderHomotopyCylinderCorollary} $f$ is a homotopy equivalence under $a$ with respect to $\cylinder$ and $(j_{0},j_{1})$. \end{proof}
+We deduce, by Corollary \ref{DoldUnderHomotopiesCoCylinderCorollary}, that $f$ is, moreover, a homotopy equivalence under $a$ with respect to $\cocylinder$ and $(j_{0},j_{1})$.
+Hence, by Corollary \ref{UnderHomotopyCoCylinderGivesUnderHomotopyCylinderCorollary}, $f$ is a homotopy equivalence under $a$ with respect to $\cylinder$ and $(j_{0},j_{1})$. \end{proof}

-\begin{rmk} Assuming that $\cylinder$ preserves subdivision but not necessarily that it is left adjoint to a co-cylinder it is possible to prove Corollary \ref{DoldUnderHomotopiesCylinderCorollary} directly for a cylinder $\cylinder = \big(\cyl, i_{0}, i_{1}, p, v, \subdiv, r_{0}, r_{1}, s, \Gamma_{ul} \big)$ equipped with a contraction structure $p$, an involution structure $v$ compatible with $p$, a subdivision structure $\big( \subdiv, r_{0}, r_{1}, s \big)$ compatible with $p$, and an upper left connection structure $\Gamma_{ul}$.
+\begin{rmk} Assuming that $\cylinder$ preserves subdivision, but not necessarily that it is left adjoint to a co-cylinder, it is possible to prove Corollary \ref{DoldUnderHomotopiesCylinderCorollary} directly for a cylinder $\cylinder = \big(\cyl, i_{0}, i_{1}, p, v, \subdiv, r_{0}, r_{1}, s, \Gamma_{ul} \big)$ equipped with a contraction structure $p$, an involution structure $v$ compatible with $p$, a subdivision structure $\big( \subdiv, r_{0}, r_{1}, s \big)$ compatible with $p$, and an upper left connection structure $\Gamma_{ul}$.